GoogleCloudPlatform/cloud-builders-community/kubectl_wait_for_job/README.md

 This Container Builder build step runs [`kubectl_wait_for_job`](https://kubernetes.io/docs/user-guide/kubectl-overview/).

+If you're looking to run a job but actually block execution until that job is complete on the cluster, this wraps the kubectl command to do that.
+For instance if you need run database migrations prior to deploying the code that utilizes them, you can use this command to execute a job, wait for it to complete, and then update your deployment with the image that utilizes those migrations.

 ## Using this builder with Google Container Engine

 To use this builder, your